 Larva have been found on, and bred from a range of imported fruit including Prunus armeniaca (apricot), P. persica (peach), P. persica var. nectarina (nectarine), Prunus sp. (cherries of French origin) and Spondias sp. (spanish plum).
 Perhaps unsurprisingly, in view of the recent discovery that most wild caught A. lineatella in Britain are actually referable to A. innoxiella (which feeds on Acer spp.), the larva of lineatella has not been found in the wild in the British Isles or Channel Islands.

 An additional foodplant in Europe is Prunus dulcis (almond).

 First recorded and bred from a larva found feeding inside an imported peach on 8th August 1957.
-It currently seems unlikely that this species breeds in the wild in Britain.
+It now seems unlikely that this species has bred in the wild in Britain.

 Finding the Moth